department-for-transport-public/naptanmapper/README.md

 #### 1.3.1 Possible issues running the app
 1. The app may close after some time if left dormant.
 This is not a problem.
 Simply re-run the above code line (1.3) to re-boot the app.
 2. Some errors may appear in the console once the app is run.
-So long as the app continues to function please ignore these; they occur due to breaks in the logiv whilst reactive fatures load and should correct themselves
+So long as the app continues to function please ignore these; they occur due to breaks in the logic whilst reactive features load, and should correct themselves
 3. Sometimes, the app will close but the background code will keep running.
 If you are having problems re-running the app code (1.3), see if the console is running.
-TO check this, look in the top right corner of the console.
-If there is a red stp button this means the console is running and will not run any new code. **Simply select the red stop button to stop the console, and run the app code again (1.3).**
+To check this, look in the top right corner of the console.
+If there is a red stop button this means the console is running and will not run any new code. **Simply select the red stop button to stop the console, then run the app code again (1.3).**
 ![image](https://user-images.githubusercontent.com/94065155/189690058-386c637a-b97d-455a-8b2a-6f3a50096692.png)

 ## 2 Features